• 708.689.0131

 Training overview

-Earning your CISSP requires a broad range of cybersecurity skills, from developing security policies to managing risk to understanding technical security controls.
-Infosec’s industry-leading approach to CISSP training provides the tools you need to master this knowledge.
+• Training overview: Our industry-leading approach covers all aspects of information security, from developing security policies to managing risk and understanding technical security controls.
+We provide the tools and resources you need to master this knowledge effectively.

 Who should attend